 Step 4: Housing the Stepper Motor

 Attached is the stl file to print the sRV housing.
+There's also the part files from Inventor, in case you'd like to modify anything.
 You need to pause the print at 5.6mm and then remove any support from the 4 exposed holes, put a nut in each hole then continue the print.
 Once the print is finished you can remove all the support material and push 2 nuts into the slots that you can see in the 1st picture attached.

 You will need to remove the plastic piece on the stepper motor actuator.
 There's a little pin you can tap out, then it just slides off.
 The stepper motor can then be pushed into the housing and a small twist will lock it in place.

 Now you need to disassemble a TRV from your radiator.
 This is pretty tricky; in my case I had to prize back some clips using a screwdriver.
 Hopefully your valves have the same threaded portion as mine, or you may need to design a different attachment.
-Please add a comment if this is the case and I can make the original part file available.
+I've included the Inventor part files but you may need Inventor 2018 to open them.

 The bottom of the TRV can be screwed onto the 3D printed part, which will then be ready to put back onto the radiator valve, once everything else has been assembled.